davidtwco/rfcs/text/0000-build-std.md

 providing these symbols without `std`.

-As of [compiler-builtins#411], the relevant symbols have weak linkage and do not need to be behind a feature flag so these features can be removed.
+As of [compiler-builtins#411], the relevant symbols have weak linkage and do not need to be behind a feature flag so these features can be removed/enabled-by-default.

 ### Replacing `#![no_std]` as a source-of-truth
 [replacing-no_std-as-a-source-of-truth]: #replacing-no_std-as-a-source-of-truth